Zionmart: Revolutionary Digital Commerce Platform with ONDC Integration - www.lokmattimes.com

 Zionmart: Revolutionary Digital Commerce Platform with ONDC Integration

-New Delhi [India], August 29: E-commerce is a vast and rapidly growing industry with leading players like Amazon and ...
+PNN New Delhi [India], August 29: E-commerce is a vast and rapidly growing industry with leading players like Amazon ...

 New Delhi [India], August 29: E-commerce is a vast and rapidly growing industry with leading players like Amazon and Flipkart dominating the platforms to attract an even larger consumer base.
 In this pool of competitors, Indifly's Zionmart, based in Pune, has emerged with its robust partnership as a significant player in the Open Network for Digital Commerce (ONDC) ecosystem.
 As India's first logistics buyer app on ONDC, Zionmart is setting new benchmarks by integrating cutting-edge technology with an expansive reach, particularly in tier 2 and tier 3 cities.
 Zionmart's achievements, its key role in ONDC, and the impact of its initiatives highlight its growing influence in digital commerce.